zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 # Lab Sections #
 1. Login to the Oracle Cloud
 2. Create an ssh key pair
-3. Download Marketplace initialization zip
+3. Download Marketplace initialization zip and lab scripts
 2. Create a compute instnance

 # Lab Assumptions #